 The MHA degree focuses on the organization and effective and efficient management of health services organizations within dynamic policy and competitive market environments.
 The central focus of course material is on organization, operation and financing of the health services organization and on the development of a strong set of business management skills for application within the market-based health care environment.
 In essence, an MHA is a business degree that focuses on the intricacies of the health care industry and prepares students to lead their organizations to meet, and even exceed, the needs of their communities.

-How long does it take to earn an MHA degree?
+How long does it take to earn an MHA degree in the cohort program?

 The MHA program follows a cohort model, students will progress through the program together completing their degree requirements in five semesters (including summer).
 Part-time curriculum is not available.